This post was originally published on February 24, 2022, and extensively updated on Feb 7, 2025.

 18. Stay Updated on the Latest Small Business Tax Law Changes

 - Increased Standard Deduction.
-The IRS has increased the standard deduction to $13,850 for single filers and married filing separately, $27,700 for married filing jointly and qualified widows/ers, and $20,800 for single heads of household.
-Single taxpayers who are 65 or older and those who are blind can take an additional $1,850, while married/widowed taxpayers can take an additional $1,500.
+The IRS has increased the standard deduction to $15,000 for single filers and married filing separately, $30,000 for married filing jointly and qualified widows/widowers, and $22,500 for single heads of household.
+Single taxpayers who are 65 or older and those who are blind can take an additional $2,000, while married/widowed taxpayers can take an additional $1,600.

 - Updated Tax Brackets.
 You can view the updated brackets on the IRS website, here.

 - Bonus Depreciation.
 The Tax Cuts and Jobs Act temporarily allowed business owners to write off 100% of the cost of qualified assets placed into service from September 27, 2017, through January 1, 2023.
-Bonus depreciation allows an 80% deduction for 2023 and a 60% deduction for 2024.
+Bonus depreciation allows an 80% deduction for 2023, a 60% deduction for 2024, and a 40% deduction for 2025.
 The deduction will decrease by 20% per year and expire in 2027.

 - Employer Retirement Plan Start-Up Credit.
-For the 2023 tax year, small employers with 101 or fewer employees can deduct 50% of the start-up costs associated with a new retirement plan.
-The deduction may be taken for a maximum of three years and caps out at $5,000 per year.
+For the 2025 tax year, small employers with 100 or fewer employees can deduct 100% of the start-up costs associated with a new retirement plan, up to $5,000 per year.
+Employers with more than 50 employees but fewer than 101 employees can deduct 50% of start-up costs, up to $5,000 per year.
+The deduction may be taken for a maximum of three years.
+Additionally, starting in 2025, employers can qualify for a $500 annual tax credit for three years if their retirement plan includes an automatic enrollment feature.

 One of the best things you can do as a small business owner to minimize the tax you’re required to pay is to consult a tax advisor.
-Even if you keep a close eye on business news and stay up to date on tax law changes, you still need professional advice to help you file your taxes.
+Even if you keep a close eye on business news and stay current on tax law changes, you still need professional advice to help you file your taxes.

 Business tax filings can be complex, and the penalties for mistakes or oversights can be high.
 Ultimately, paying for a tax advisor will be less expensive than cleaning up the aftermath of a mistake with your taxes.